ssrishabh96/Brightness-App-for-Android/Readme.md

 ## Idea:
-The idea of the application came to me when I had to use some text that I copied a day before but couldn't retreive it because the clipboard only stores ine thing at a time.
-That's when I decided to make my own thing and it works flawlessly.
+The idea of the application came to me when started learning Android development, I started really with really simple things and grew myself over time with writing more and more code.
+The widget is a custom view that controls the brightness of the system.

-## TLDR: the idea popped up out my own needs.
+## TLDR: Simple project during my intial phase and my personal need

 ## Screenshots: